Fiorello La Guardia: The History of One of New York City’s Greatest Mayors

 1. To implement an honorable merit-based civil service system in place of existing patronage programs.

-1. To update city parks and transportation infrastructures.
+1. To update city parks and transportation infrastructure.

-President Franklin Delano Roosevelt supplied La Guardia with one-fifth of the Civil Works Administration budget to help with his work relief goal.
+President Franklin Delano Roosevelt allocated La Guardia one-fifth of the Civilian Works Administration budget to support his work-relief goal.
 La Guardia cooperated with Democratic state governor Herbert Lehman and public official Robert Moses to resolve the city’s infrastructure issue.
 New York City was targeted for public works project funding.
-Fiorello was able to achieve four of his five goals during his first one hundred days in office.
+Fiorello achieved four of his five goals during his first 100 days in office.

 La Guardia’s workload increased significantly during World War II.
-While he was still the mayor of New York City, he was also appointed to lead the new Office of Civil Defense by President Roosevelt.
+While still mayor of New York City, he was also appointed by President Roosevelt to lead the new Office of Civil Defense.
 The agency helped citizens get ready for possible air raids by German forces.
-Shelters and sirens were prepared, air raid wardens were named and volunteers helped people prepare for potential blackouts.
-Fiorello signed Administrative Order 9 in 1941 which created the Civil Air Force.
-He spent four days a week in New York and the other three days in Washington D.C. while he was OCD director.
+Shelters and sirens were prepared, air raid wardens were named, and volunteers helped people prepare for potential blackouts.
+Fiorello signed Administrative Order 9 in 1941, which created the Civil Air Force.
+He spent four days a week in New York and the other three days in Washington, D.C. while he was OCD director.

 James M. Landis was named the new director of the Office of Civil Defense after Japanese planes attacked Pearl Harbor in December 1941.
 La Guardia’s popularity waned during the wartime years, and New York City received less federal funding as fewer industries were centered there.
 The city ran out of funding for many of the mayor’s programs in 1944.
 Fiorello decided not to run for a fourth term as mayor in 1945.

-La Guardia was named the United Nations Relief and Rehabilitation Administration’s director general in 1946.
+La Guardia was appointed director general of the United Nations Relief and Rehabilitation Administration in 1946.
 He served in that role until he passed away in September 1947 after battling pancreatic cancer.
 He left behind two children, Eric Henry and Jean Marie, who were adopted during his second marriage to Marie Fisher.
-He was preceded in death by his daughter Floretta Thea, who died of spinal meningitis in 1921 and his first wife Thea Almerigotti who passed away from tuberculosis in 1926.
+He was preceded in death by his daughter Floretta Thea, who died of spinal meningitis in 1921, and his first wife Thea Almerigotti, who passed away from tuberculosis in 1926.

 Some of the physical effects of La Guardia’s legacy are still quite visible today.
 The Brooklyn Battery Tunnel, Westside Highway, East River Drive, LaGuardia Airport and JFK Airport (originally known as Idlewild) and the Triborough Bridge were all constructed during his mayoral term.
-Fiorello worked diligently with his parks commissioner Robert Moses to improve roads, bridges, parks and tunnels with money received from the Federal Works Administration from 1934 to 1939.
-Several of the low-cost housing developments that La Guardia supported during the New Deal era are still in existence today.
+Fiorello worked diligently with his parks commissioner, Robert Moses, to improve roads, bridges, parks, and tunnels using funds from the Federal Works Administration from 1934 to 1939.
+Several of the low-cost housing developments that La Guardia supported during the New Deal era still exist today.

 Fiorello La Guardia and Robert Moses